-Optional: Cultural Introduction to Italy 1-Week Program (June 18 - June 25) - (The cost for this optional program is $1300.00, in addition to the Total Program Cost)
+Optional: Cultural Introduction to Italy 1-Week Program (June 17 - June 24) or Cultural Introduction to the Italian Family (June 17 - June 24) - (The cost for either of these optional programs is $1300.00, in addition to the Total Program Cost)

-This one-week intensive course is intended to provide students with an in-depth introduction to Italian culture and to broaden one’s awareness and understanding of the role of cultural heritage in customs and lifestyles.
+These one-week intensive courses are intended to provide students with an in-depth introduction to Italian culture and to broaden one’s awareness and understanding of the role of cultural heritage in customs and lifestyles.
 Lectures will provide students with an organized, focused, and academic understanding of Italian history, art, architecture, food, religion, and culture.
-The course provides additional enrichment through basic notions of Italian language and terminology.
-On-site teaching is a significant part of this course which aims to teach students how to become active visitors and not passive tourists, while understanding a culture beyond its stereotypes.
-This cultural program will include visits to Rome, Assisi, Florence, Perugia, and Viterbo.
+These courses provide additional enrichment through basic notions of Italian language and terminology.
+On-site teaching is a significant part of these courses which aim to teach students how to become active visitors and not passive tourists, while understanding a culture beyond its stereotypes.
+This cultural programs will include visits to Rome, Assisi, Florence, Perugia, and Viterbo.

-Students in this optional 1-week program will be enrolled in the course Cultural Introduction to Italy (HUM 4941 - 3 credit hours) in addition to the 6 credit hours they will complete as part of the 6-week USF Science in Florence Program.
+Students in these optional 1-week programs will be enrolled in the course Cultural Introduction to Italy (HUM 4941 - 3 credit hours) in addition to the 6 credit hours they will complete as part of the 6-week USF Science in Florence Program.